Not Accepting Guests

-Hmm what else... well I like people, sometimes the constant communication is intense, but sitting and talking brings a lot of joy, I like to feel my self small and insignificant climbing up a mountain but also more able than before, a little bit more complex like the beloved ecosystem and perhabs and important part of it.
+Sometimes the constant communication with other people is overwhelming, but sitting and talking often brings a lot of joy, I like to feel my self small and insignificant climbing up a mountain but also more able than before, a little bit more complex like the beloved ecosystem and perhabs and important part of it.

 Music, Movies, and Books

 Music taste ranges from post-punk to psychadelic blues.
 Electronic, folk, hip hop or minimalistic tunes.

 Movies are black comedies, drama, surrealism, fantasy but also often the more unoriginal couch potato stuff